armanriazi/typescript-all-in-one/workspace/async/async.md

 }
 ```

+- [x] The await keyword will pause execution of our code block until the Promise has returned.
+If we need to use the - - [x] await keyword, then we must mark the function that it is used in with the async keyword.

 When the promise settles execution continues,

 - [x] if it was fulfilled then await will return the value,